The combinatorics of the colliding bullets problem: Counting configurations with general restrictions

-For $k\ge 0$, Denote by $\RR(\bV_n,\bDelta_{n-1},s, A,k)$ the set of configurations $(\sigma,\tau)$ such that in the (true) space-time diagram, the number of bullets that cross the segment $S$ belongs to $A$, and $k$ bullets survive. (\emph{By convention, the bullet with speed} $V_r$ \emph{does not cross} $S$.) \end{model} { The relationship between the two models when $s=H$ and $A=\{0\}$ is precisely the one between the two original colliding bullet problem where the consequence of a modification of the minimal speed in the vicinity of a singular parameter is that the bullet to survive the ``near triple collision'' to switch from the one with speed $V_{\min}$ to the one with speed $V_r$ (or vice versa).
+For $k\ge 0$, Denote by $\RR(\bV_n,\bDelta_{n-1},s, A,k)$ the set of configurations $(\sigma,\tau)$ such that in the (true) space-time diagram, the number of bullets that cross the segment $S$ belongs to $A$, and $k$ bullets survive. (\emph{By convention, the bullet with speed} $V_r$ \emph{does not cross} $S$.) \end{model} {

+The relationship between the two models when $s=H$ and $A=\{0\}$ is precisely the one between the two versions of the original colliding bullet problem taken at two different parameters in the vicinity of a singular parameter: the consequence of a modification of the minimal speed is that the bullet which survives the ``near triple collision'' switches from the one with speed $V_{\min}$ to the one with speed $V_r$ (or vice versa).
 (Compare Figures~\ref{fig:FDN2} and \ref{fig:tukyi}.)
 The other values for $s$ and $A$ are used for the proof.

 Let $n\ge 2$ be a natural number and consider the three following properties; recall the sequence of probability distributions $\bq_n$ defined in \eqref{eq:q01} and \eqref{eq:q02}.

 \begin{rem}(i) In view of Proposition~\ref{pro:auxiliary_models}, the part that is currently missing to complete the proof of Theorem~\ref{theo:main} is precisely the fact that ${\cal P}_n^{(1)}$ holds for every $n$.